JeremyF-141592/CoEvolution/README.md

 # CoEvolution

-This repository includes python re-implementation of Evolutionary algorithms such as :
+This repository aims to implement multiple co-evolution algorithms designed for simulated reinforcement learning.

+All work is one as part of an Internship at l'*Institut des Systèmes Intelligents et de Robotique* (ISIR), Sorbonne Université, Paris.
+The main objective of the related internship is to develop a new algorithm based on Quality-Diversity, co-evolving agents and environnements in order to find policies that generalize better.

+Key-words : Reinforcement Learning, Co-Evolution, Evolution algorithms, Quality-Diversity

+# Implemented algorithms

+Currently, the repository includes the full implementations of:

+* NSGA-II (Deb, K. et al 2002)
 * POET Enhanced (Wang, R. et al. 2020)
- * NSGA-II (Deb, K. et al 2002)
+* A new NSGA-II inspired co-evolution algorithm

+As well as a structure for co-evolution built up in a test/learner fashion:
 * IPCA structure (De Jong, E. D. 2004)

- All work is one as part of an Internship at l'*Institut des Systèmes Intelligents et de Robotique* (ISIR), Sorbonne Université, Paris.
+However, no algorithm was currently developped according to this structure.

  # Dependencies